EducationGood Manners Every Child Should Learn

 Say Please and Thank You

-Two of the most basic manners children should learn are saying “please” and “thank you.”
+Two of the most basic Manners Every Child Should Learn should learn are saying “please” and “thank you.”
 Using please when asking for something shows respect and patience.
 Thank you expresses gratitude.
 Make sure children use these words often from a young age.
 Remind them to say please when asking for food or toys.
 Thank you should follow when receiving items and favors.
 These simple words go a long way in social interactions.

 Greet Others